freehaha/slate/source/includes/_data.md

 }
 ```

 This endpoint retrieves a Query.
-Note that this endpoint only retrieve the query expression, not the evaluated result.
+Note that this endpoint only retrieves the query expression, not the evaluated result.
 To evaluate the Query and view the result, use the [Display Entity](#display-entity) endpoint.

 ### HTTP Request